 +/- Series is short in length but has a large, varied cast of characters.
 As a result, character development isn't a highlight.

-+/- Modest levels of violence.
++/- Rather modest levels of violence.

 Overall, Sengoku Basara is OK.
 Some of its characters may be annoying, character development isn’t great, and the final confrontation arguably leaves much to be desired.
 However, I'm sure many will find it entertaining.
 Generally speaking, if you think the idea of a guy wielding six swords simultaneously (only two hands!) is just plain awesome, you should probably give this one a try.

 Sengoku BASARA tells the story of fighting countries in an ancient Japan, no, let me rephrase that, it's about lords of countries fighting eachother for power.
 One of these lords called the devil king of the sixth heaven, note that he's a DEVIL king of the sixth HEAVEN this alone should keep you away from this anime, gained enough power to pose a real threat to the other lords as he ravaged all the lands that stood against him and also the lands that were his allies.
 Basically this is one crazy devil king of the sixth heaven.

 The thing is, he is depicted as

 an evil lord doing evil things in this time of evil, but everyone else are the same.
 They all want to fight eachother and some of the "good" guys actually look forward to fighting eachother for no apparent reason other than that they respect eachother, atleast the devil king of the sixth heaven does it for his own perverse enjoyment.